 Trout Creek Trail is a 6.4 mile moderately trafficked out and back trail located near Cascadia, Oregon that offers the chance to see wildlife and is rated as moderate.
-The trail is primarily used for hiking, walking, nature trips, birding, and horses and is accessible from January until January.
+The trail is primarily used for hiking, walking, nature trips, birding, and horses and is best used from January until January.
 Dogs and horses are also able to use this trail.

 Beautiful hike through 100+ year old fire-regenerated forest.
 From the Trout Creek trailhead climb to Rooster Rock.
 There no water along this hike and very little flat ground for camping, though you could camp near Rooster Rock.